Customer Discovery's Critical Role in Startup Creation

 The venture-building opportunity quickly became clear: Improving flexibility, transparency, and fairness in scheduling by giving more control to and getting more feedback from nurses.

 The end result?
-After a 100-day Build program, our partner decided to move forward with and ultimately launched vflok, an AI-powered scheduling assistant helps hospital managers and nurses work together to optimize schedules and reduce administrative tasks.
+After a 100-day Build program, our partner decided to move forward with and launched vflok, an AI-powered scheduling assistant helps hospital managers and nurses work together to optimize schedules and reduce administrative tasks.

 Going beyond traditional customer discovery